Shriyasri25/Silent-Voice/README.md

               ▼
    ┌────────────────────┐
-   │   Cloud AI 100      │   Learns your vocabulary over time and reranks │   (optional)        │   phrases.
+   │   Cloud AI 100      │   Learns your vocabulary over time and reranks │                     │   phrases.
 Unplug it and nothing breaks.
    └────────────────────┘
 ```